Getting started at NAU

 How to secure a place to live on campus

-- Submit the NAU Housing Application by the priority deadline of May 15, 2023.
+- Submit the Spring 2024 Only NAU Housing Application after the application opens on October 2, 2023.
 On-campus housing capacity is limited.
 Students interested in living on-campus should apply as soon as possible, including before student visa approval to secure a placement.

 - Pay the $100 non-refundable housing application fee on your LOUIE account.